michaelrauh/michaelrauh.github.io/_posts/2019-4-21-a-few-patterns-for-callbacks.md

 }
 ```

 That is, factory.
 Making a factory allows for partial binding.
-Since the callbacker is temporally bound (temporal binding is evil but sometimes unavoidable), it can't be supplied through dagger without calling bind in the dagger module.
+Since the callback is temporally bound (temporal binding is evil but sometimes unavoidable), it can't be supplied through dagger without calling bind in the dagger module.
 That doesn't mean that the entire component must be carved out, though.
-Doer can still be supplied and bound at build time, then mixed in to the callbacker at create time.
-Now the biggest remaining issue is that, when we look inside of `Callback`, we have no idea that `doThing` is a callbacker method.
+Doer can still be supplied and bound at build time, then mixed in to the callback at create time.
+Now the biggest remaining issue is that, when we look inside of `Callback`, we have no idea that `doThing` is a callback method.
 We see a method that seems to just be sitting there, unused.
 To make it more clear that this method is called as a result of some event that is not under its control, it is better to put this method behind an interface.
 Now a casual glance shows the override annotation in the class.
-Another advantage to this is that this callbacker can then be replaced without too much trouble.
-Additionally, if there are many callbackers with the same pattern, a container could be made to hold a collection of the interface types.
-Most importantly, it hides any information that is not necessary to the callbacker.
+Another advantage to this is that this callback can then be replaced without too much trouble.
+Additionally, if there are many callbacks with the same pattern, a container could be made to hold a collection of the interface types.
+Most importantly, it hides any information that is not necessary to the callback.
 This ends up looking like below:

 ```
 class Callbacker {